Saturn1809/MyGlamm_Reimagined/README.md

-# 💄 MyGlamm Frontend Clone
+# 💄 MyGlamm Frontend Reimagined
 A responsive and visually appealing clone of the **MyGlamm** website, built purely with modern frontend technologies.
 This project focuses on replicating the design and smooth user interactions of the original website.